saivamsi-github/loopme-ios-sdk/Mediation/AdMob/README.md

 ### Sample project ###

-Check out our `AdMobAdapter` project as an integration sample.
+Check out our `AdMobAdapterDemo` project as an integration sample.